-Let’s talk about AC service and repair issues.
-Most of us we don’t give our air conditioning a second thought as long as it’s making cold air.
+Let’s talk about AC repair and service.
+Most of us don’t give our air conditioning a second thought as long as it’s making cold air.
 But it’s a complex and expensive system that we should think about before it starts blowing hot air.

 The refrigerant in the air conditioner contains a special oil that lubricates and cools the A/C parts.
 When enough refrigerant leaks out, your air conditioner still makes cold air, but the parts don’t have enough oil to protect them and they wear out faster than they should so it’s important to service the air conditioner as recommended.